-If you want a different view of Staithes, walk down onto the beach and out on the eastern harbour wall.
+If you want a different view of Staithes, walk down onto the beach and out onto the eastern harbour wall.

-If you are interested in Geology it is possible to walk along the shore ledges at low tide all the way to Old Nab.
-This is described on the Southampton University website.
+If you are interested in Geology it is possible at low tide, to walk along the shore ledges all the way to Old Nab.
+See the Southampton University website for more details.
 Please read the safety notices before exploring this area and definitely wear a hard hat.

 Walks from Staithes

-The Cleveland Way footpath passes through Staithes, Saltburn is about 8 miles north on the route and Runswick Bay about 4 miles south, further south is Sandsend and Whitby.
+The Cleveland Way footpath passes through Staithes, Saltburn is about 8 miles north on the route.
+In the other direction, Runswick Bay is about 4 miles south, further south still are Sandsend and Whitby.
 There is a regular bus service from Whitby, Sandsend, Runswick Bay and Saltburn to Staithes.

 If you want a nice half days walk, start at the Cod and Lobster and walk along Church Street.
 Leave the village by following the Cleveland Way south to Old Nab and Port Mulgrave.
 You can return to Staithes via Hinderwell and the small hamlet of Dalehouse.
-A guide to this walk can be downloaded for free from the North Yorkshire Moors website.
+Download a free guide for free from the North Yorkshire Moors website.